 The services are broadly divided into three categories:

 Infrastructure as a Service involves Infrastructures, like PC, Laptop, Mobile, Notebook, Mini Note etc..

 This involves platforms like Remote Server or Database or Remote Desktop.

-A cloud service has three distinct characteristics that differentiate it from the traditional hosting$ .
+- A cloud service has three distinct characteristics that differentiate it from the traditional hosting service.

-• The Service is fully managed by the provides and the consumer offer nothing but a personal computer or a mobile and Internet access.
+- The Service is fully managed by the providers and the consumer offers nothing but a personal computer or mobile and Internet access.